abhishek-ramkumar90/CarND-German-Traffic-Sign-Classifier-Project/writeup_template.md

 To train the model, I used an AdamOptimizer as i feel this was mentioned to be a better training algorithm than the Stochastic Gradient Descent (SGD).
 I wish to experiment with other optimizers as well but i couldnt do it due to lack of time .

-The batch size which i decided to choose was 200 as my GPU didn't run out of memory and my error optimization didn't take too long
+The batch size which I decided to choose was 200 as my GPU didn't run out of memory and my error optimization didn't take too long

-The number of epochs was chosen such that it is large enough to see the training and validation accuracies saturating ideal which was around 100 but i chose 200 as i did not allow image augmentation .which was the biggest draw back in my model the number of training sample provided is very low i could have augmented and added a 200,000 more replicas of the same data set which would have bought more efficiency in my model .
+The number of epochs was chosen such that it is large enough to see the training and validation accuracies saturating ideal which was around 100 but I chose 200 as I did not allow image augmentation ,which was the biggest draw back in my model .The number of training sample provided was very low ,I could have augmented and added a 200,000 more replicas of the same data set which would have bought more efficiency in my model .Due to lack of time i was not able to do it.

-I applied L2-Regularization after fully connected layer as it prevented overfitting of the data . i wanted to apply drop-out after my convolution layers and maxpooling as well as that would have improved my model but that was consuming too much time to train the model i had used the following reference to apply Regularization https://arxiv.org/ftp/arxiv/papers/1512/1512.00242.pdf
+I applied L2-Regularization after fully connected layer as it prevented overfitting of the data . i wanted to apply drop-out after my convolution layers and maxpooling as well as that would have improved my model but that was consuming too much time to train the model I had used the following reference to apply Regularization https://arxiv.org/ftp/arxiv/papers/1512/1512.00242.pdf

 Number of epochs: 200
-Batch size: 270
+Batch size: 200
 Optimizer: Adam optimizer
 Learning rate: 0.001
 Dropout keep-prob: 0.5(for training)